Ultrasound - Scrotum

 - Ultrasound scanning gives a clear picture of soft tissues that do not show up well on x-ray images.

 - Ultrasound provides real-time imaging, making it a good tool for guiding minimally invasive procedures such as needle biopsies and fluid aspiration.

 - For standard diagnostic ultrasound, there are no known harmful effects on humans.

 What are the limitations of Scrotal Ultrasound Imaging?

 Ultrasound of the scrotum is helpful for finding abnormalities such as masses in the scrotum or testicles.
 However, it does not always permit an exact diagnosis (i.e., the exact type of tissue a mass is composed of, especially when the mass is solid).
-Blood flow images of the testicles are not always reliable in determining if the blood supply to a testicle has twisted.
+Blood flow images of the testicles are not always reliable in determining the presence or absence of blood supply to a testicle that has twisted.
 When searching for an absent testicle, ultrasound may not be able to find it if it is located in the abdomen because gas filled bowel loops may block the view.